|

 into every nook and cranny.
 You can see some of the damage and dirt in

+the photographs.
 It is always difficult to judge on what are

 appropriate repairs to a gilded piece.
 Anything I do is typically